temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 		}

 		newCtx, _ := workflow.NewDisconnectedContext(ctx)
-		// information for the cancelled subscription email data := EmailInfo {
+		// information for the newly-ended subscription email data := EmailInfo {
 				EmailAddress: subscription.EmailInfo.EmailAddress,
 				Mail: "You have been unsubscribed from the Subscription Workflow.
 Good bye.",